-While coaching institutes may not have such flexibility, a portion of aspirants prefer coaching classes over online test prep.
-Whereas many working professionals and under-graduates in their last year prefer online test preps.
+While coaching institutes may not have such flexibility, a portion of aspirants prefers coaching classes over online test prep.
+Whereas many working professionals and undergraduates in their last year prefer online test preps.
 Some aspirants may prefer a combination of physical coaching classes and online test preparation.
-Online MBA test preparation are more flexible and convenient.
-Choice is yours though.
+Online MBA test preparation is more flexible and convenient.
+The choice is yours though.

 4.GDs, PIs and WAT